 Other times, they need a bit more convincing in order to take action.
 Digital marketing Testimonials are helpful because they provide an opportunity to state specific benefits from others who have experience with the product or service.

 If a business sells a product that relieves arthritis, it might include a testimonial from a customer stating “this product eliminated my arthritis within one week.”
 This would tell prospective customers about how the product improved their life in a highly specific manner.
 If they had any questions beforehand pertaining to the details, a testimonial would address them while providing direct proof that the product’s claims are legitimate.

 It’s only natural that a company will want to portray itself and its products/services in a positive light.
 As a result, consumers may be wary of a bias, which can lead to apprehension or distrust.
 One of the best ways to alleviate consumer doubts is to provide tangible evidence from an outside party who is unaffiliated with the marketing agency.
 Incorporating a statement from someone who has nothing to gain, but simply wants to provide their input stemming from a positive experience, it can be a powerful motivator that gets others to buy.

 When you combine all of these previous advantages, it results in the biggest advantage of all…more conversions.
 According to Visual Website Optimizer, a case study by WikiJob proved that A/B testing customer testimonials increased their sales by 34 percent.
 While it’s unlikely that all businesses will experience this high of a sales increase, it shows that testimonials have an undeniable impact on consumers.

 Now that we know that advantages of this tactic, here are a three ways to obtain testimonials:

-Here are some tips for implementing testimonials into your marketing campaign:
+Here are some tips for implementing testimonials into your digital advertising:

 First, you want to ensure that you’re acting within the law and not doing anything that could be considered unethical.